SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ##### Configure TLS/SSL Service Listen Port

-By default, the Solace Message Broker accepts secure messaging client connections on port 55443.
+By default, the Solace Event Broker accepts secure messaging client connections on port 55443.
 If this port is acceptable then no further configuration is required and this section can be skipped.
 If a non-default port is desired, then follow the steps below.
-Note this configuration change will disrupt service to all clients of the Solace Message Broker and should therefore be performed during a maintenance window when this client disconnection is acceptable.
+Note this configuration change will disrupt service to all clients of the Solace Event Broker and should therefore be performed during a maintenance window when this client disconnection is acceptable.
 This example assumes that the new port should be 55403.

 ```
 (config)# service smf